matthewoden/react-server/README.md

 # React-Seed (Server-side Edition):
 Just a quick-start application for small projects, prototyping, and hackathons.
 Compiled with babel, it assumes development will happen with ES6.
-React is compiled with babel via Webpack and uses a hot loader.
-Styles are rendered via sass (for now).
+Styles are rendered via PostCSS (with PreCSS).

-This seed also comes equipped with react-router for routing, and amplify-store for client session management.
+This seed also comes equipped with react-router 1.0 for routing, and amplify-store for client session management.

 This server-side seed is very much a work in progress.
 Use at your own peril.
 Improvements generally start in my [client-side seed](https://github.com/matthewoden/react-client), then migrate to this one.
-Coming soon: PostCSS, async route handlers.

 ##Installation
 Clone the repo: